Mouse-GYM/auto-trainer/README.md

 `pytest --collect-only --quiet`

 Then you can use any of the outputted lines (1 per test case) as arg to pytest to execute that specific test case.
-You can also given many at once.
+You can also give many at once.

 ## Modules